-No forms means less friction, less friction means more form completions, and more form completions means more sales for your store.
+No lengthy forms means less friction, less friction means more form completions, and more form completions means more sales for your store.

 Forms are a necessary evil.
 We need them to gain consent for email marketing, to understand who we’re selling to, and to get the details needed to process a transaction.

-And that’s a real pain in the ass for eCommerce store owners.
+And that’s a real pain in the ass for ecommerce store owners.

 There’s already a ton of competition out there trying to steal your customers.
-A complicated form could be the straw to break the camel’s back.
+A complicated ecommerce form could be the straw to break the camel’s back.
 It could be the final piece of friction that drives users from your site and directly to one of your competitors.

-If you’ve spent any time researching conversion rate optimization for the eCommerce sector (or any digital marketing discipline) you’ll know this is a big issue.
+If you’ve spent any time researching conversion rate optimization for the ecommerce sector (or any digital marketing discipline) you’ll know this is a big issue.

-Form optimization can mean big bucks.
+Ecommerce form optimization can mean big bucks.
 The more people completing forms means more subscribers, customers, and sales.
 You need to do whatever you can to reduce form friction and increase the number of form completions.

 A good 80% of the advice on form completions states that reducing the number of fields in a form will increase conversions.
 Most of that information draws on studies like the below from Neil Patel.